 As the years pass, SMS is "just the way business is done."
 Your SMS matures and risk management strategies become more sophisticated.
 Upper management begins to have expectations that the SMS should be a profit driver and not simply a hole to dump limited resources.

 As upper management pressures safety managers for better, more meaningful reports to base their decisions on, safety managers realize their historic SMS data management strategies lack functionality and are unable to deliver satisfactory decision-making value.
 This "higher bar" placed before the safety manager motivates the search for better risk management tools.

 Which tools do you use today?
 If you are the safety manager, you probably use the risk matrix at least weekly.
 Many of you also use the Bowtie.
-And another one not mentioned is the Fishbone diagram.
+Another one not mentioned is the Fishbone diagram.
 Which is your favorite, all-around tool?

 Do you need the best aviation risk management tools?
 Since 2007, SMS Pro has been providing aviation SMS database services to operators around the world.
 Check out these short videos to learn how we can help your risk management activities offer value to your organization.